ropensci/epubr/README.md

 E-book formatting is non-standard enough across all literature that no function can curate parsed e-book content across an arbitrary collection of e-books, in completely general form, resulting in a singular, consistently formatted output containing all the same variables.

 EPUB file parsing functionality in this package is intended for relatively general application to arbitrary EPUB e-books.
 However, poorly formatted e-books or e-books with highly uncommon formatting may not work at all with this package.
-Text is largely read 'as is', along with some nominal cleaning performed during the parsing process primarily to strip xml content, leaving only the original text.
+Text is read 'as is'.
 Additional text cleaning should be performed by the user at their discretion, such as with functions from packages like `tm` or `qdap`.

 Installation
 ------------